alexwlchan/alexwlchan.net/src/_drafts/assume-worst-intent.md

 {% slide assume_worst_intent 37 %}

-number four rushing
-on don't belong technology to solve human problems so you need human moderation
+Moving along, number 4: don't rely on technology to solve human problems.
+If humans are being mean to each other, you need human moderation.

 {% slide assume_worst_intent 38 %}

-because you don't have
-context you don't know everything happens on or off your service
+Because you don't have context -- you don't know everything that happens on (or off) your service.

 {% slide assume_worst_intent 39 %}